If you’re shopping for an all-day laptop with an affordable price, there’s a good chance you already came upon one of the existing Acer Swift 3s.

 That’s pretty much all we know right now, but we’ll update once we find out more.

 This laptop is an excellent update of the previous 14-inch Swift 3s.
 It’s a slightly more expensive product, but at the same time it fixes many of their issues and inherits very few compromises, thus is one of the best portable all-rounders in its class.

 The compact form-factor, the excellent build quality, the IO, the fast and accurate keyboard, the matte IPS screen, the hardware specs, the performance, and the speakers are among this one’s top selling points.
 It’s also one of the quietest thin-and-light out there while handling taxing loads, and offers good battery life, even if it doesn’t match some of the competition on this end.
 This Swift 3 is also a bit heavier than other 14-inchers with similar specs and requires undervolting to get the components to work as they’re supposed to.

 Quality control is something else you should consider at this level, that’s why I’d only recommend buying from stores that professionally handle returns and warranty claims, just in case you end up drawing a short-stick.
 Unless that happens though, I’d expect most of you to be happy with this 2018 update of the Acer Swift 3.

-You should however consider the competition as well, especially the Acer Zenbook UX433 and MSI Prestige PS42, both lighter and powered by Whiskey Lake CPUs and the 25W variant of the MX150 graphics chip, but also the affordable Lenovo IdeaPad 720s and the compact and light 13-inch Asus Zenbook UX331 and UX333 series.
-Each have their pros and cons, and none is a better buy than the Swift 3 SF314-55, but some might better fit your particular needs and budget, so it’s worth checking them all out in order to make a well documented decision.
+You should, however, consider the competition as well, especially the Acer Zenbook UX433 and MSI Prestige PS42, both lighter and powered by Whiskey Lake CPUs and the 25W variant of the MX150 graphics chip, but also the affordable Lenovo IdeaPad 720s and the compact and light 13-inch Asus Zenbook UX331 and UX333 series.
+Each has their pros and cons, and none is a better buy than the Swift 3 SF314-55, but some might better fit your particular needs and budget, so it’s worth checking them all out in order to make a well-documented decision.